emersonknapp/neato_workspace/README.md

 source install/setup.bash
 ```

-## Usage examples
+## Usage

-Starting the simulation (this may take a while the first time you launch it in a fresh container - subsequent launches in the same container are much faster)
+### Starting the simulation

+this may take a while the first time you launch it in a fresh container - subsequent launches in the same container are much faster.

+This launches Gazebo, RViz, and the Neato robot (including its drive plugin)

 ```
 ros2 launch neato_gazebo neato_world.launch.py